mephisto83/skyview-report/README.md

                     - Specifying what models inside the system can be read/manipulated by users with this type of agent.
                 -   Sky View Users
                     - Specifying what models inside the system can be read/manipulated by users with this type of agent.
-        - The mind map provides a specification of
-            - Permissions
-                - Specifies the requirements imposed on the agent for executing the action.
-            - Validations
-                - The checks done to the require items to perform the action.
-            - Executions
-                - The steps to perform the feature's action.
         - This phase doesn't include specifying the exact 3rd party services that will be attached to the system.
             - Services aren't specified exactly, because the banking platform is unknown and/or the banking platform's features are not known.
         - Changes to the specification are possible through Phase 0 and Phase 1.
 Once Phase 2 is reached a new specification will need to be made for unspecified features, e.g. features relying on 3rd party integrations.